sophacles/const-addrs/README.md

 | `macaddr::MacAddr6`      | `mac6!`    |
 | `macaddr::MacAddr8`      | `mac8!`    |

-Each of the macros will parse using the `FromStr` implementation for the type, refer to the type documentaton for format details.

 Note: using `ipnetwork::*` types requires you to have the [ipnetwork crate](https://crates.io/crates/ipnetwork) in your depdencies.
 These